This article contains links where CareerAddict may earn a commission on qualifying purchases.

 Pharmacists are an important cog in the healthcare machine.
 Following the diagnosis of certain ailments or conditions, patients will be prescribed medication that is the responsibility of a pharmacist to check, prepare and dispense.
 But it’s not as simple as picking something up off a shelf and handing it out – pharmacists require a wide range of skills to be effective in their role.

-We’ve compiled a handy checklist to help you find out…
+We’ve compiled a handy checklist to help you find out.

 When it comes to the pharmaceutical industry, attention to detail is literally a matter of life and death – and there is no room for error.
 Although human beings naturally make mistakes, the consequences don’t lie only with the pharmacist – the effects on a diabetes patient given the wrong type of insulin, for example, could be absolutely catastrophic.
-Whether it’s reading the doctor’s abysmal handwriting, entering the information into the computer system, or measuring ingredients correctly, accuracy is essential.
+Whether it’s reading the doctor’s abysmal handwriting, entering the information into the computer system or measuring ingredients correctly, accuracy is essential.

 Sometimes doctors forget to check for drug interactions; sometimes the nurses who submit electronic prescriptions make typos.
-Pharmacists are like proofreaders, and if something doesn’t make sense, or a mistake has been made, then they have to have the confidence and the integrity to stand up and ask questions.
+Pharmacists are like proofreaders, and if something doesn’t make sense or a mistake has been made, then they have to have the confidence and the integrity to stand up and ask questions.

-The same applies to scientific aptitude.
-Pharmacists need to have an in-depth knowledge – and enthusiasm for – chemistry and biology; it is important to be able to easily assimilate new and complex information when it becomes available.
+It may sound obvious, but people often underestimate how much pharmacists rely on practical science.
+Pharmacists need to have an in-depth knowledge – and enthusiasm – for chemistry and biology; it’s important to be able to easily assimilate new and complex information when it becomes available.

 Pharmacists often have to juggle between doctors who don’t like to be questioned and frustrated patients who are upset at having to wait for their prescriptions; developing the interpersonal skills to deal with this requires patience, diplomacy and a great sense of humour.
 Being able to soothe bruised egos and hurt feelings are an essential part of making the process run smoothly.

 This is one of the key parts of a pharmacist’s job.
-It is essential that they can communicate clearly to the patient how and when they should take their medication, and then verify their understanding.
+It’s essential that they can communicate clearly to the patient how and when they should take their medication, and then verify their understanding.
 It can also be challenging to explain why a patient is receiving a certain medication, as well as explaining any side effects.

 This is an aspect of the job that can often be overlooked.
 Depending on the place of employment and the structure in place, pharmacists may be responsible for supervising technicians and dispensers (including all the people management issues that this entails), as well as managing budgets, monitoring inventories and keeping accountable records.

-At one time or another, every pharmacist will encounter a patient who is trying to get a restricted substance without a prescription, on an expired prescription, or too early.
+At one time or another, every pharmacist will encounter a patient who is trying to get a restricted substance without a prescription, on an expired prescription or too early.
 Some of these patients – especially those with addictive characteristics – can become extremely belligerent and intimidating.

 Pharmacists have to be able to resolve these situations in everyone’s best interests.
-This requires diplomacy, good judgement and the ability to stay calm, as well as taking into account the safety of the patient, the staff and the other customers.
+This requires diplomacy, good judgement and the ability to stay calm, as well as taking into account the safety of the patient, staff and other customers.

-Despite being experts in how drugs interact with the body and with each other, it is impossible to know everything.
+Despite being experts in how drugs interact with the body and with each other, it’s impossible to know everything.
 Pharmacists have to approach their work with an analytical mind and refer to the correct sources when necessary, as well as taking a logical and accountable approach to any decisions they make regarding a patient’s medication.

 Despite the fast-paced nature of the job, pharmacists should take the time to explain a patient's medication to them properly and discuss the wider effects it may have on their life.
-For example, if a patient frequently forgets to take certain pills, a pharmacist should try and dig deeper into why this is (it could be more than simple forgetfulness), and try to offer a solution that will benefit the patient.
+For example, if a patient frequently forgets to take certain pills, a pharmacist should try and dig deeper into why this is (it could be more than simple forgetfulness) and offer a solution that will benefit the patient.

 Nearly all dispensary systems are digital now, as well as inventories, patient databases and consultation programs.
-As a result, pharmacists need to be comfortable working with computers, and able to pick things up quickly.
+As a result, pharmacists need to be comfortable working with computers and able to pick things up quickly.

 Pharmacists have to be able to instruct and pass on their knowledge and experience to junior pharmacists starting out, as well as pharmacy technicians.
 In the UK, this is a requisite, as potential pharmacists are required to undergo 52 weeks of competency-based mentoring prior to taking their registration exam.

 As with other medical professions, pharmacists are expected to adhere to clear ethical and moral guidelines, regardless of their personal beliefs.
-A Wisconsin pharmacist was struck off in 2007 for refusing to fulfil an emergency contraception prescription, claiming he “did not want to commit a sin”.
+A Wisconsin pharmacist was struck off in 2007 for refusing to fulfil an emergency contraception prescription, claiming he ‘did not want to commit a sin’.
 Like doctors, pharmacists must put the professional needs of their patient before their own personal feelings.

 As you can see, pharmacists have a fast-paced, highly technical job that can be very demanding, and there’s absolutely no room for error.
-But it can be highly-rewarding for people who possess the personality traits and abilities on this list.
+But it can be highly rewarding for people who possess the personality traits and abilities on this list.